Chicxulub crater: Geophysical data

 Two seismic reflection datasets have been acquired over the offshore parts of the crater since its discovery.
 Older 2D seismic datasets have also been used that were originally acquired for hydrocarbon exploration.
 A set of three long-record 2D lines was acquired in October 1996, with a total length of 650 km, by the BIRPS group.
 The longest of the lines, Chicx-A, was shot parallel to the coast, while Chicx-B and Chicx-C were shot NW–SE and SSW–NNE respectively.
-In addition to the conventional seismic reflection imaging, data was recorded onshore to allow wide-angle refraction imaging.
+In addition to the conventional seismic reflection imaging, data was recorded onshore to allow for wide-angle refraction imaging.

-In 2005, another set of profiles was acquired, bringing the total length of 2D deep-penetration seismic data up to 2,470 km.
+In 2005, another set of profiles was acquired, bringing the total length of the 2D deep-penetration seismic data up to 2,470 km.
 This survey also used ocean bottom seismometers and land stations to allow 3D travel time inversion to improve the understanding of the velocity structure of the crater.
 The data was concentrated around the interpreted offshore peak ring to help identify possible drilling locations.
-At the same time, gravity data were acquired along 7638 km of profiles.
+At the same time, gravity data was acquired along 7638 km of profiles.
 The acquisition was funded by the National Science Foundation (NSF), Natural Environment Research Council (NERC) with logistical assistance from the National Autonomous University of Mexico (UNAM) and the Centro de Investigación Científica de Yucatán (CICY – Yucatán Center for Scientific Investigation).

 Borehole drilling

 Intermittent core samples from hydrocarbon exploration boreholes drilled by Pemex on the Yucatán peninsula have provided some useful data.
-UNAM drilled a series of eight fully-cored boreholes in 1995, three of which penetrated deeply enough to reach the ejecta deposits outside the main crater rim, UNAM-5, 6 and 7.
-In 2001–2002, a scientific borehole was drilled near the Hacienda Yaxcopoil, known as Yaxcopoil-1 (or more commonly Yax-1), to a depth of 1511 m below the surface, as part of the International Continental Scientific Drilling Program.
+UNAM drilled a series of eight fully-cored boreholes in 1995, three of which penetrated deep enough to reach the ejecta deposits outside the main crater rim (UNAM-5, 6, and 7).
+Between 2001 and 2002, a scientific borehole was drilled near the Hacienda Yaxcopoil, known as Yaxcopoil-1 (or more commonly Yax-1), to a depth of 1511 m below the surface, as part of the International Continental Scientific Drilling Program.
 The borehole was cored continuously, passing through 100 m of impactites.
 Three fully-cored boreholes were also drilled by the Comisión Federal de Electricidad (Federal Electricity Commission) with UNAM.
 One of them, (BEV-4), was deep enough to reach the ejecta deposits.

-In 2016, a joint United Kingdom–United States team obtained the first offshore core samples, from the peak ring in the central zone of the crater with the drilling of the borehole known as M0077A, part of Expedition 364 of the International Ocean Discovery Program.
+In 2016, a joint United Kingdom–United States team obtained the first offshore core samples from the peak ring in the central zone of the crater with the drilling of the borehole known as M0077A, part of Expedition 364 of the International Ocean Discovery Program.
 The borehole reached 1335 m below the seafloor.